Q. Where are my GFI’s? Do I have them? Do I need them?

 Q. My breaker box (panel) hums, and pops and smells funny, is this a problem?

-A. Yes, call a licensed master electrician and have it checked out as soon as possible.
+A. Yes, call a licensed master electrician and have it checked out as soon as possible, it could be a fire hazard.

 Q. My lights in the house dim regularly is this normal?